exercism/v3/.github/bin/csharp-exercise-report/README.md

 There are 3 main activities:

 - The action reads _exercises.json_ and all the _design.md_ files.
 The two sets of data are merged with the learning objectives taken from the _Concepts_ section of the _design.md_ and the rest is taken from the _exercises.json_ file.
-Preexisting learning objectives in the exercise file are deleted.

-- _README.md_ is then generated based on the newly produced from the merged data above.
+- _README.md_ is then generated from the merged data above.

-* A list of inconsistencies and other errors is written replacing _exercises-errors.json_.
+* A list of inconsistencies and other errors is written replacing _exercise-errors.json_.